Discover the intriguing life, accomplishments, and legacy of America’s most dynamic and controversial founding father, Alexander Hamilton.

 Follow us into the eye of the hurricane on this whirlwind discovery of the sacrifices, successes, and scandals of the most dynamic man in American history.
 On this journey through the streets of Philadelphia, be prepared for a highly vivid, energetic and entertaining exploration into the unimaginable life and times of Alexander Hamilton in the City of Brotherly Love.

-Hamilton experts Jimmy Napoli and Gregory Simmons lead this full-day tour of Morristown, New Jersey, the winter headquarters of the Continental Army in 1777 and again in 1779-1780.
+Our expert Hamilton guides lead this full-day tour of Morristown, New Jersey, the winter headquarters of the Continental Army in 1777 and again in 1779-1780.

-We will explain Hamilton's romantic obsession with Honor, Glory and God as well as his struggles with the world that he was centuries ahead of in his vision.
+We will capture Hamilton's romantic obsession with Honor, Glory and God, as well as his struggles with the world that he was centuries ahead of in his irrepressible vision.

 We will explore the Revolutionary War in a concise form and focus on the hardships faced reaching this haven for the army, as well as the early romance of Hamilton and his beloved Betsy.
 We will view the Schuyler-Hamilton House where their courtship blossomed, and discuss the lives they shared together during the war and after.

 Led by Hamilton experts Jimmy Napoli, Gregory Simmons and Carol S. Ward these in-depth lectures provide a more in-depth look into specific aspects of the fascinating life of Alexander Hamilton.